yushiangfu/study-notes/~timer.md

   |
   |--> get percpu hrtimer base
   |
-  |--> if hrtimer mechanism isn't active, return
+  |--> if hrtimer mechanism is active already, return
   |
   |--> if we are to to switch to hrtimer mechanism
   |    |